Nicolas1st/goNote/README.md

-# Simple Note API
+# goNote

-An API project built with the idea of separting database and api code.
+An application for note taking.
+Built in such a way so that it'd possible to run it both on a server and in the browser only (no server part).

-## Structure
+# Structure

 cmd
 - [main.go](./cmd/main.go)